-It all begins with figuring out who you’re selling your product to.
+It all begins with figuring out to whom you’re selling your product.
 It is one of the most important components of how your product descriptions will sound.
-Buyer personas aren’t too difficult to come up with and here are a few ways to do:
+Buyer personas aren’t too difficult to come up with, and here are a few ways to do it:

 - Look through your customer database: who are your loyal customers?

 - Do some interviewing: your current and prospective customers can reveal some very important details about themselves through interviews.
 You might leverage a smart email automation tool like Omnisend or Outfunnel to automatically contact those customers who reach a certain threshold of becoming a power user (as measured by a number of web sessions, for example).

 - Use capture forms to get some valuable insights: add forms to your website that your visitors can easily fill out